 - Barium X-rays of the small intestine or colon.

 How is Crohn's disease treated?

 People who have more severe, long-lasting symptoms may need other treatments.
-These can include stronger or different medicines, surgery to remove part of the intestine, or a procedure called balloon dilation.
+These may include liquid feedings (supplemental nutrition) to let the intestines rest and heal or surgery to remove the damaged part of the intestine.

 Crohn's disease: When to call